-We intend to seek approval of KP415 and KP484 under the 505(b)(2) NDA pathway, which will allow us to rely on the FDA's previous findings of safety and effectiveness for one or more approved products.
+Subject to Commave's approval, we intend to seek approval of KP415 and KP484 under the 505(b)(2) NDA pathway, which will allow us to rely on the FDA's previous findings of safety and effectiveness for one or more approved products.
 We anticipate submitting a 505(b)(2) NDA for KP415 in the fourth quarter of 2019 and reporting additional pharmacokinetic, or PK, and pivotal efficacy trial data and submitting a 505(b)(2) NDA for KP484 in 2020.